 Developing and maintaining relationships with each other in a good way is central to Indigenous ways of knowing and being.
 When standing in a circle together and greeting each other in a positive way, we are making an initial connection with one another.
-Saying hello to one another is commonplace, yet when we place ourselves in a circle while learning an Indigenous language, we can begin to make deeper connections and acknowledge languages and cultures.
-This is also a small step towards supporting reconciliation and becoming a good ally
+Saying hello to one another is commonplace, yet when we place ourselves in a circle while learning an Indigenous language, we can begin to make deeper connections and acknowledge languages and cultures that were once forcibly severed due to aggressive assimilation tactics.
+This is also a small step for newcomers and settlers towards supporting reconciliation and becoming a good ally.